Holl4444/etch/README.md

 ToP etch-a-sketch project

-Tiles change colour on mouse over.
+Tiles change colour on mouse over.\
-When space is held pen is up and tiles don't chenge.
+When space is held pen is up and tiles don't change.\
 Can choose the number of tiles per side of the grid.